Centrepoint Kids: Origins/sociology

 Seen as public nuisance, they were labelled the "Centrepoint Kids."
 By 1986, some were sociologically studied with a focus on their personal and family backgrounds.
 Other similar moral panics that appeared in the Singapore media include the McDonald Kids (early 1980s), the Far East Plaza Kids (1980-3; re-lapse in mid-1990s), the Daimaru Kids (1983-6), and the Marina Square Kids (early 1990s).

 Most kids started off in Far East Plaza in the early 1980s before migrating to Centrepoint when the building was completed.
 During its peak period, membership reached above 2000 members (checked through sub-grouping).
 In a survey done in December 1985 by a group of volunteers headed by Vincent Lam, a police officer with the Singapore Police Force, the youngest Centrepoint Kid interviewed was 10 years old and the oldest was 23 years old.

-They were easily identified by their outlandish outfits and avant-garde hairdos.
+They were easily identified by their outlandish outfits and avant-garde hair styles.
 While some of the youths had been found committing crimes such as smoking, glue-sniffing, fighting, and shoplifting, most were only there to make friends.
 However, shopkeepers complained that the youths were blocking passageways at shopping centres and frightening away potential customers.